-Please note it is your responsibility, before commencing travel, to ensure:
+Please note it is your responsibility, before travelling, to ensure:

-- you have approval for the travel; - you are medically fit to travel; - you have the appropriate vaccinations before travel; - you visit the gov.uk travel abroad website (or equivalent for in-country teams) and read the latest information for the country you will be visiting; - you are familiar with relevant institutional and government guidance (departing/transit/arriving) regarding health and safety measures; - you have the appropriate passport and visas before you travel; - you are familiar with your insurance details and cover; - you have undertaken any necessary training for the visit; - you should carry contact details for the overseas office/post or organisation with whom you will be working, for use in the event of an emergency; - if you will be working in the country for more than a few weeks, you are encouraged to register your presence with the post/diplomatic mission or embassy for the country of citizenship.
+- you have approval for the travel; - you have the appropriate passport - you have checked if you need a visa to enter your destination country.
+Note: it normally takes 1-3 weeks for a visa to be issued after you submit your application.
+Please take this time delay into consideration when choosing your departure date. - you are medically fit to travel; - you have checked your departure and destination countries' COVID travel requirements.
+Check the Sherpa website as a guide, but always refer to your destination country's health/immigration website. - you have the appropriate vaccinations before travel.
+E.g. check if there is a mandatory yellow fever vaccination and judge if you need malaria medication.
+Check the travel health pro website as a guide - you visit the UK Foreign travel advice website (or equivalent for in-country teams) and read the latest information for the country you will be visiting; - you are familiar with relevant institutional and government guidance (departing/transit/arriving) regarding health and safety measures; - you are familiar with your insurance details and cover; - you have undertaken any necessary training for the visit; - you should carry contact details for the overseas office/post or organisation with whom you will be working, for use in the event of an emergency; - if you will be working in the country for more than a few weeks, you are encouraged to register your presence with the post/diplomatic mission or embassy for the country of citizenship.